amroot/7z-max/README.md

 # 7z-max
-7z max compression with a password because nobody will remember all those switches.
+7zip max compression with a password because nobody will remember all those switches.

+Usage: 7z-max.sh <write-to-file> <from-file-or-directory>